The Eli and Edythe Broad Foundation

 Civic Partnerships

-Supporting cultural, community, and civic engagement organizations:
+Supporting cultural, community, and civic engagement organisations:

 - Goldhirsh Foundation partnership on LA2050 Grants Challenge (eight grants for voter engagement)